Top CEO Challenges for 2021: How Innovative Leaders Are Preparing

 By Paul Witkay, Founder & CEO, Alliance of Chief Executives

-Fueled by the disruptive influence of COVID-19, 2020 is proving to be a remarkable year.
-Nearly every industry across the globe feels the effects.
-Supply chain disruptions, workplace relocations, and day-to-day health safety modifications are just some of the wide-ranging changes that businesses are dealing with.
-And, as we inch closer to 2021, it’s becoming increasingly clear that these trials aren’t leaving anytime soon.
+Fueled by the disruptive influence of COVID-19, 2020 proved to be a remarkable year.
+Nearly every industry across the globe felt the effects.
+Supply chain disruptions, workplace relocations, and day-to-day health safety modifications were just some of the wide-ranging changes that businesses dealt with.
+And, as we inch through 2021, it’s becoming increasingly clear that these trials aren’t leaving anytime soon.

 In fact, responding to the current pandemic and preparing our organizations for the future are the foremost challenges for the upcoming year.
 It’s important for leaders to anticipate 2021’s obstacles in order to make informed preparations now—whether that means pivoting your business focus, changing daily operations or making structural accommodations for the future.

 By working with so many CEOs within our diverse Alliance community, I’ve seen how some of today’s innovative leaders are already anticipating the upcoming challenges and opportunities.
 Here are a few thoughts to help us plan how to take decisive, positive actions in 2021—despite the current unpredictability.

 Uncertainty Is Shaping the Top CEO Challenges of 2021

 The largest single obstacle that I see facing business leaders in the year ahead is simply uncertainty.
 When it seems that the market is constantly in flux with varying economic outlooks and surprise complications arising on a regular basis, it can be very challenging for leaders to stay ahead of the curve.
 The pandemic is affecting each industry, company, and individual in a unique manner—and many continue to feel uneasy about what’s next.